PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-16 16:34:39
+Last updated: 2024-04-16 16:35:17
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson